Putin warns of risks of governments creating hacking tools

 "Once they're let out of the lamp, genies of this kind, especially those created by intelligence services, can later do damage to their authors and creators," he added.

-"So this question should be discussed immediately on a serious political level and a defence needs to be worked out from such phenomena."
+"So this question should be discussed immediately on a serious political level and a defense needs to be worked out from such phenomena."

 Putin said that Russia was not behind the attack.